If you aren’t working with your child on their preschool scissor skills, start today!

 But once my kids entered preschool, I found some great kids scissors they could use during cutting activities without me worrying.

-Of course, always keep the scissor in a safe place and out of reach when they aren’t in use.
+Of course, always keep the scissors in a safe place and out of reach when they aren’t in use.

 We’ve all heard the stories of kids giving themselves hair cuts because they love using their new skill!